Isotopic tiling theory for hyperbolic surfaces: Finite subgroups of the MCG

-For example, the finite orders of elements of the MCG $M_n$ of an $n$-times punctured sphere were studied in \cite{Gillette1967}, \cite{Murasugi1982}.
-The result is that $m$ is the order of an element in the MCG if and only if $m$ divides $n$, $n-1$, or $n-2$, and there is even an explicit form of representatives of conjugacy classes of all finite order elements using the standard representation for these groups from braid groups.
-Using these, one can enumerate the cosets giving rise to symmetry classes of isotopy classes of tilings with rotational symmetry on a given Riemmanian surface $S$.
-For example, the group $22222$ has the MCG of a $5$ punctured sphere and the finite order element with order $3$ corresponds to the $3$-fold rotation in $\star 246$ around a $6$-fold gyration point.
+As an example, consider the finite orders of elements of the orientable MCG $M_n$ of an $n$-times punctured sphere, which were studied in \cite{Gillette1967} and \cite{Murasugi1982}.
+The result is that $m$ is the order of an element in the MCG if and only if $m$ divides $n$, $n-1$, or $n-2$.
+There exists an intricate connection between the MCG $M_n$ and the braid group that shows that $M_n$ can be generated by the standard generators of the braid group~\cite{primermcgs}.
+Using these generators $\{ \sigma_i\}_{i=1}^{n-1}$, any element of finite order in $M_n$ is conjugate to one of the following~\cite[Theorem $4.4$]{Murasugi1982}: